OBenner/data-engineering-interview-questions/kubernetes.md

 Sidecar container with the logging agent.
 Export logs directly from the application.
 In the setup, journalbeat and filebeat are running as daemonset.
 Logs collected by these are dumped to the kafka topic which is eventually dumped to the ELK stack.
 The same can be achieved using EFK stack and fluentd-bit.

-Intermediate Interview Questions
-10. How to turn the service defined below in the spec into an external one?
+How to turn the service defined below in the spec into an external one?

     spec:
     selector:
     app: some-app